Emilyrh1058/Ch-9---README-Generator/README.md

   * [Questions](#questions)

   ## Description
-  e
+  g

   ## Installation
-  e
+  g

   ## Usage
-  e
+  g

   ## Test Instruction
-  e
+  g

   ## License
-  For more information please visit: https://opensource.org/licenses/Apache-2.0
+  For more information please visit: https://opensource.org/licenses/gpl-license

   ## Questions
-  For more information or questions about the README Generator, please contact <e>
+  For more information or questions about the README Generator, please contact <g>